We should teach our kids to love and embrace their sensitivity from a young age, so they don’t grow up feeling broken.

 7. “The world needs people like you.”

 There’s no question that our world needs more empathy, listening, and awareness — qualities that sensitive people abundantly possess.
 Sensitive children can also be extremely analytical and creative.
 They are the empathetic and kind leaders of the future.
-Let’s remind the sensitive children in our lives that even though the world feels challenging at times, their sensitivity is a gift that can help others in countless ways.
+Let’s remind our sensitive children that even though the world feels cruel at times, their sensitivity is a gift that can help others in countless ways.